renatols-jf/spboot-chassi/README.md

 #What is this project?
 This is an implementation of a microservice's chassis pattern for spring boot applications.
-It deals with a few common distributed (or not sou distributed) applications concerns:
+It deals with a few common concerns for distributed (or not so distributed) applications:

 - Logging
 - Metrics and monitoring